 Address: 2889 Mission Street

 Taqueria Vallarta is another inexpensive, yet delicious Mexican restaurant in the Mission.
-They have three locations and all offer a great variety of standard Mexican dishes.
+They have two locations, and both offer a great variety of standard Mexican dishes.
 I love this place as they have a wonderful taco bar and some of the freshest salsa in town.

-They also cook their meat to perfection, so you will be delighted with almost everything you order.
-They are also open late night, so it's a great stop after a night out on the town.
+They also cook their meat to perfection, so you will be delighted with everything you order.
+They are also open late, so it's a great stop after a night out on the town.

 Average Price: $3.50 to $7.50 for main dishes

-Tropisueno is one of the best medium priced San Francisco Mexican restaurants in the SOMA district.
+Tropisueño is one of the best medium-priced San Francisco Mexican restaurants in the SOMA district.
 People flock here for their flavorful margaritas and salsas.
-This place is interesting as it's more of a simple taqueria at lunch, but at night it's a full service restaurant.
+This place is interesting as it's more of a simple taqueria at lunch, but a full-service restaurant at night.

 At lunch, you will find the basic tacos, burritos, and nachos.
-At night, you will find some of the best margaritas and a menu full of specialty items such as a couple of ceviche dishes, Molotes De Elote Y Barbacoa, and Empanadas De Hongos.
+At night, you will find some of the best margaritas and a menu full of specialty items, such as ceviche dishes, molotes de elote y barbacoa (a BBQ corn dish), and empanadas de hongos (savory mushroom pastries).